top of page

 Do property taxes cover municipal services?

-Is This Because NH Has No Income Tax?
+Is This Because New Hampshire Has No Income Tax?

 Why Do Property Taxes Vary Between Towns?

-Larger or higher-funded school districts increase tax rates.
+School district spending is another major factor.
+Larger or higher-funded school systems require more revenue, which can increase tax rates.

 Example: NH Property Tax Rates and Bills Across Towns

-These examples use approximate 2025 tax rates and rounded home values to show how taxes vary across different types of communities.
-Actual bills will vary.
+These examples use approximate 2025 tax rates and rounded home values to show how taxes can vary across different communities.
+Actual tax bills will depend on assessed value and local budgets.

 Higher-value coastal towns